aptrn/stocaudio-modules/README.md

 - Channel number is set by the In input
 - Shape sets slew shape from linear to logarithmic
 - Up and Down do set slew time when voltage is rising or falling

+## Expanders

+Polyturing, Man Seq, Btn Seq, Polyclock and Polyslew modules do support a cascading expander messaging system.
+Every module recieves data from modules on the left side and send to ones on the right side.
+- Man Seq, Btn Seq and Polyclock do share output triggers as clock info, Polyturing shares incoming clock
+- Polyturing shares voltage out with Polyclock as prerouted modulation on the Mult/Div parameter and with Polyslew as input

 ## Building